-- Search for a journal - simply type the name of the journal you want to read into the search box, e.g. Journal of Biological Chemistry
+Simply type the name of the journal you want to read into the search box, e.g. psychology and ageing.
+Access the Library Catalogue here.

 Tracking down journal articles which are cited or referred to in papers which you have identified as being relevant to your research is a useful way of locating articles related to your research.
 Once you have identified relevant papers in a search, many databases give you the option to link to or find ‘Citing Papers’, those that cite the paper you have found, which are also likely to be relevant.